Mafia–Camorra War: Trials

 Frank Fevrola was found guilty by Judge Tompkins for the murder of "Chuck" Nazzaro in 1917.
 Fevrola was sentenced to death at Sing Sing, the testimony having been given by someone who may have been closer to him than anyone, his wife.
 However, on April 14, 1922, notice was served on DA Weeks that a motion would be made to grant a retrial on the case of Fevrola.
-All previous statements were withdrawn by his wife, the explanation being that the police had threatened and bribed her to testify.
-The retrial was opposed by mocking the affidavit of Tessie Fevrola.
+His wife withdrew all previous statements, the explanation being that the police had threatened and bribed her to testify.
+The retrial was opposed by mocking Tessie Fevrola's affidavit.
 Tompkins denied any form of retrial for Fevrola.
-A last-minute attempt to save Fevrola was made by lawyer Thomas O'Neil on May 29, 1923.
-With seven hours till execution Tompkins was granted a retrial, sparing him until October 7.
+Lawyer Thomas O'Neil made a last-minute attempt to save Fevrola on May 29, 1923.
+With seven hours till execution, Tompkins was granted a retrial, sparing him until October 7.
 His death sentence was eventually commuted.

 Tony Parretti received a death sentence for his part in the killing of Nicholas Morello and Charles Ubriaco on September 7, 1916.
 Both were also involved in the murder of Joe Nazzaro.
-Leading to his execution security in Sing Sing prison was enhanced from 16 hours a day to 24 hours a day.
-He was pressuring politicians to deny the death penalty but this was not granted.
+Leading to his execution, security in Sing Sing prison was enhanced from 16 hours a day to 24 hours a day.
+He was pressuring politicians to deny the death penalty, but this was not granted.
 He was electrocuted on February 17, 1927, at the age of 35.